Paarth2006/Paarth2006/README.md

 - 👋 Hi, I’m @Paarth
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning python, C, JavaScript, sql, Django, Html and CSS
+- 🌱 I’m currently learning python, C, Mysql, Html and CSS
-- 💞️ I’m looking to collaborate on C,Python and web development projects
+- 💞️ I’m looking to collaborate on C,Python and Mysql associated projects.
 - 📫 How to reach me singh.paarth10@gmail.com

 <!---